About this dataset

 ATBD (Algorithm Theoretical Basis Document)

-Images by Jesse Allen and Reto Stockli, NASA Earth Observatory Group, using data provided by the MODIS Land Science Team.
+Imagery produced by the NASA Earth Observations team using data provided by the MODIS Land Science Team.

 Federal Geographic Data Committee Geospatial Metadata

-View the FGDC Metatdata for Vegetation Index (1 month - Terra/MODIS)
+View the FGDC Metatdata for Vegetation Index [NDVI] (1 month - Terra/MODIS)